 Vertebral (Spinal) Subluxation and Sciatica

 This is a misalignment of the spinal bones or vertebrae.
 A vertebral subluxation may result in what is commonly known as a “pinched nerve.”
 Vertebrae in the lumbar region may impinge on the sciatic nerve directly, causing pain.
-Vertebral subluxations may also cause a spinal disc to become herniated (collapsed or bulging to one side), which applies pressure to the sciatic nerve.
+Vertebral subluxations may also cause a spinal disc or discs to become herniated (collapsed or bulging to one side), which applies pressure to the sciatic nerve.
 Another way that vertebral subluxations cause sciatica is by irritating the piriformis muscles, which are found in the lower buttocks.
 The muscles respond with a protective spasm known as piriformis syndrome.

 Sacral Subluxation and Leg Pain